Golborne: Transport

 There is a campaign to reopen the town's main line railway station, Golborne South.
 As part of Greater Manchester's Transport Initiative Fund package, a station at Golborne would be reinstated, probably on the site of the original station off the A573 in the centre of town.
 Golborne's branch line station, Golborne North, was closed in 1952.
-If it were to be reopened, services between Wigan and Stalybridge would run.
+If it were to be reopened, hourly services between Wigan and Stalybridge would run.
 It would also be the first Bee Network train station in Manchester.
+Work will be starting in late January 2026 to remove parts of the greenery and trees to make way for the construction of the station.
+This work will end in March 2026.
 The Mayor of Greater Manchester, Andy Burnham, commented that “Golborne has a rock solid case for a station.
 It is now becoming quite clear.
 It has been sent to the Government for sign off.
 I prioritised it as mayor because of the very poor transport connectivity in that area – and if Metrolink isn’t coming anytime soon to the Wigan borough then it has to be the case to improve rail connectivity.

-Bus services are operated by the Bee Network - routes 610/611 from Leigh to Wigan, via Ashton-in-Makerfield and Bryn and route 629 from Platt Bridge to Golborne, Arriva Merseyside route 360 from Warrington to Wigan via Newton-le-Willows and Abram and Warrington's Own Buses route 22A from Warrington to Wigan via Newton-le-Willows, Earlestown and Abram.
-There is also an early morning route 35 service (Bee Network) from Bryn Station to Manchester Piccadilly Gardens.
+Bus services in Golborne are run by three operators – - the Bee Network who provide services to Leigh, Wigand and Platt Bridge; Arriva Merseyside provide services to Wigan, Warrington and Newton-le-Willows; Warrington's Own Buses who run a service to Wigan, Warrington Interchange, Newton-le-Willows and Earlestown.